adam-urbanczyk/declaracad/README.md

 It's similar to [OpenSCAD](http://www.openscad.org/) in that everything is intended to be defined programatically.
 However the language being used is enaml (a superset of python) instead of javascript.
 Python users/developers will find this very easy and intuitive.

-Meant to be used along side of [pythonocc](https://github.com/tpaviot/pythonocc-core) code when very custom shapes are needed.
+It's intended to be used along side of [pythonocc](https://github.com/tpaviot/pythonocc-core), using either OCC apis directly or the declarative abstractions.
 You can easily combind parts from various sources into assemblies.

 See [the project site](https://www.codelv.com/projects/declaracad/) (coming soon).